 Division of Planning, Community Development and Real Property Staff

 Click on names/titles to directly email that person.

 Heather signed on as a Planner for the Division in December of 2005.
 She completed her undergraduate degree at the New School for Social Research and received a Masters in Urban Planning from Hunter College in New York City.
 Heather has previously worked for both the private and public sectors in areas ranging from housing to transportation.
-In addition to assisting with several ongoing projects, Heather is instrumental in completing General Municipal Law reviews for the Division.
+Her current projects include working on the Sullivan O&W Rail Trail, and development and preservation in the Upper Delaware River.